Intro-CS-App-Dev-and-Deploy/Composite-Shapes/README.md

 Change repository to follow teaching exemplars and ReadMe.txt files

 Dynamic Programs introduces IF-type rectangles and Button-Code
+- Theme for project, i.e. Measles on the Face, snow globe
+- Two start buttons with instructions (this will also introduce the rest button)
-- Quit Button (optional here), will not be in 3-by-3 assignment
+- Quit Button
 - Measles On-off Button
-- Put Measles code behind procedure (void) in draw()
+- Drawing Shapes and Laying Shapes
+- Repeating shape has variety of colour and size (i.e. circles do not overlap "off face")
+  - Use mathematical formula (comparing diameters, distance formula, Pythagorean Therom)
-- Keyboard or Mouse Night Mode activation
+- Night Mode
+- Images and Text
+- Background Image with tint()

 ---